User interface

 Select by… System

-Opens a dialog for selecting a System, and then allows the user to define a rectangle by selecting two corner points.
-Accepting the selection selects the objects that are completely inside the rectangle and use the given System.
+Opens a dialog for selecting a system, and then allows the user to define a rectangle by selecting two corner points.
+Accepting the selection selects the objects that are completely inside the rectangle and use the given system.

 Select by… Line